This story has been updated. It was originally published on July 10, 2019.

 From Dropbox Preferences, click Sync and select On for Smart Sync if you want Dropbox to automatically make files online-only if they aren’t edited for a few months.
 If you’d rather do this manually, right-click on any folder in your Dropbox in File Explorer or Finder, then choose Smart Sync and Online Only.

 To make some folders online-only, check the Sync these folders only box, then deselect the folders you don’t want local copies of.
 Your files will be safe and sound in the cloud, but if you need to edit them you’ll need to return to this screen and download them again, or download them directly from the Google Drive website (which may take some time with larger files and folders).
+With Google Drive for desktop, you can choose to have your files streamable from the cloud (they won’t exist on your hard drive) or mirrored (physical copies will exist on your Drive and computer).
+To sync folders from your computer, click the Drive icon in the menu bar, then the gear icon, followed by Preferences.
+Then select the option for your computer and hit Add folder to start syncing.

-As to what kind of files to store where, think of the cloud as your basement — a place where you store things you don’t want to throw away, but wouldn’t have in the middle of your living room.
+As to what kind of files to store where, think of the cloud as your basement—a place where you store things you don’t want to throw away, but wouldn’t have in the middle of your living room.
 As such, it’s best to make older files and folders online-only—those you want to keep backed up but don’t need to access regularly, such as vacation photos and videos.
 Any files you always need access to, even if no internet connection is available, should be stored locally.